 - Build the key reading skills of scanning/skimming/selecting and commenting on text

-- Feel confident about writing responses to texts that include deduction, analysis and evaluation
+- Feel confident about writing responses to texts that include inference, analysis and evaluation

 Reading is at the heart of our department and all students have one dedicated reading lesson a week.